-Wessel Kraaij is an expert in dealing with unstructured information, be it text, video or sensor data.
+Wessel Kraaij is a member of the interdisciplinary research programme Society, Artificial Intelligence and Life Sciences (SAILS).
+He is an expert in dealing with unstructured information, be it text, video or sensor data.
 He is developing new methods and models to organize data, search and recommend data relevant for a user/context or discover patterns that could be a starting hypothesis for new knowledge.
 Example applications include: self management of stress at work using wearables, video search by example, finding side effects in patient forum posting or assistive communication tools for people with aphasia.
 Wessel Kraaij is also affiliated to TNO as a principal scientist ‘data analytics’.

 Applied Data Analytics concerns the methodologies and techniques to extract value from large volumes of heterogeneous unstructured data.
 Examples of unstructured data are: text, video or sensor data generated by wearables or deviced connected through the Internet of Things.